 Components of Connection Addressed: Devices, Digital Literacy, Accessible Content, Technical Support, All via Planning

 Greater state-wide coordinating capacity and innovative funding models are needed to maximize broadband adoption investments across sectors.
 Broadband adoption efforts encompass all activities intended to ensure community members can equitably access connection provided by existing infrastructure.
 Examples of broadband adoption activities include: connecting constituents with subscription support programs (See Cornerstone One), expanding refurbished device availability, hosting digital literacy training projects, providing technical support to communities that otherwise lack access, and developing training content for constituents to continue education independently.
 Broadband adoption is a paramount component of the operational excellence for all government agencies as well as the service delivery for businesses, healthcare, and community organizations.
 While CARES monies have been allocated for broadband access among target populations, these efforts have lacked coordination—oftentimes duplicating the work of other players, failing to replicate best (and most efficient) practices, and systematically excluding the unique digital needs of underserved populations.
-Thereby, the state should invest in a Broadband Adoption Coordinator, tasked with administering a public-private matching grant program and chairing a coordinating body.
+Thereby, the state should invest in a Digital Adoption Coordinator, tasked with administering a public-private matching grant program and chairing a coordinating body.

-Strategy One: Creation of State Digital Adoption Coordinator
+Strategy One: Fund State Broadband Outreach Center to support Broadband Availability Maps, Broadband Advisory Council and Statewide Infrastructure and Broadband Coordination and Adoption as outlined in Utah Code 63-N-501 with a State Broadband Coordinator and State Digital Adoption Coordinator

+Cost: $210,000 in ongoing funding for Center and FTE Broadband Director

-Cost: $150,000 in ongoing funding for an FTE for the Utah State Library Division
+Cost: $150,000 in ongoing funding for FTE Digital Adoption Coordinatoran for the Utah State Library Division

 Suggested Funding Source: